The story of Becket Cook: Why he turned his back on a fabulous gay life

 As a young boy, Becket kept his gay feelings at bay until he met a friend.
-Together, they discovered the gay life.
+Together, they discovered gay life.
 Naturally, he liked it!
 Soon, he came out and embraced his sexuality—without borders.
 He traveled well and even lived in Europe while he dated foreigners.

-Growing up as Catholic didn’t matter to him.
+Growing up as a Catholic didn’t matter to him.
 “The older I got, homosexuality became my identity.
 Christians were the enemy.
 I’m not going to think about God or even consider God.
 That’s off the table,” he said.

-In 2009, Becket and his friends were having coffee at L.A.’s Silver Lake neighborhood.
-He noticed a group of young people at another table—they had open Bibles on top, which was queer enough.
+In 2009, Becket and his friends were having coffee in L.A.’s Silver Lake neighborhood: The Intelligentsia.
+He noticed a group of young people at another table who had open Bibles on top.
+It was rather queer.

-Becket was not even interested in Bibles—he knew what it would say about homosexuality.
+Becket was not in the least interested in Bibles—he knew what it would say about homosexuality.
 But his friend pushed him to stir a conversion.
-He asked, “Are you guys, like Christians?
+He asked, “Are you guys like Christians?
 What’s the deal?”